postgres-ai/postgres-checkup/README.md

 # Demo

-Auto-generated demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master
+Auto-generated demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master.
+Go to `md_reports/TIMESTAMP` and then open `0_Full_report.md`.

 # Disclaimer: This Tool is Designed for DBA Experts